-Stokes Castle in Austin Nevada is actually a tower built out of huge granite rock blocks.
-The Castle was built by mining baron Anson Phelps Stokes in 1986.
-Designed as a summer residence the castle was only used for a few months.
-Soon after completion of the tower Anson Stokes sold the nearby mine along the surrounding property and the castle.
+Stokes Castle in Austin, Nevada, is a tower built out of massive granite rock blocks.
+Mining baron Anson Phelps Stokes built the Castle in 1897.
+Designed as a summer residence, the Castle was only used for a few months.
+Soon after the tower’s completion, Anson Stokes sold the nearby mine, the surrounding property, and the Castle.

 During its brief time as a residence, the tower had three floors.
-The ground floor had a dining room with adjoining kitchen.
+The ground floor had a dining room with an adjoining kitchen.
 The second floor was used as a living room, and the third floor had two bedrooms.
-The upper floors had balconies and there was a rooftop viewing area.
-Stokes Castle was one of the first buildings is Austin Nevada to have a working plumbing system.
+The upper floors had balconies, and there was a rooftop viewing area.
+Stokes Castle was one of the first buildings in Austin, Nevada, to have a working plumbing system.

-Over the years, Stokes Castle fell into disrepair passing through the hands of several owners.
-At one time there were plans to move the castle to Las Vegas at a tourist attraction, but the deal never materialized.
-Today the castle is not much more that a shell.
-The roof and all floors have collapsed and the balconies are long gone.
+Over the years, Stokes Castle fell into disrepair, passing through the hands of several owners.
+There were plans to move the Castle to Las Vegas as a tourist attraction at one time, but the deal never materialized.
+Today the Castle is not much more than a shell.
+The roof and all floors have collapsed, and the balconies are long gone.

-Stokes Castle is listed on National Register of Historic Places.
-Nearby the tower you can find the remains of the silver mines that drew Anson Stokes to the area.
-In a valley below the tower, there are a few foundations from the mining camp of Clifton.
+Stokes Castle is listed on the National Register of Historic Places.
+Nearby the tower, you can find the remains of the silver mines that drew Anson Stokes to the area.
+In a valley below the building, there are a few foundations from the mining camp of Clifton.
 Most residents moved to the larger town of Austin when the Clifton mill shut down.
-If you take Big Creek road off Highway 50 you will find what is left of Clifton.
+If you take Big Creek road off Highway 50, you will find what is left of Clifton.

 Stokes Castle sits on a hill overlooking the rural Nevada town of Austin.
 Most folks visit this historic mining town while traveling along the “The Loneliest Road in America” route 50.
 Austin is a living ghost town with only a few hundred residents.
-The town is rich in history with several historic attraction including Stokes Castle, several historic churches, and the International Hotel, the oldest in Nevada.
+The city is rich in history with several historical attractions, including Stokes Castle, several churches, and the International Hotel, the oldest in Nevada.

-Austin has a few restaurants, even fewer lodging options, however, there are several nearby campgrounds and RV parks if you wish to stay in the area and explore.
+Austin has a few restaurants and even fewer lodging options.
+However, there are several nearby campgrounds and RV parks if you wish to stay in the area and explore.

 Getting to Stokes Castle Austin Nevada

-Austin Nevada is located in the middle of Nevada along route 50.
-175 miles from Reno (3 hours), 325 miles from Las Vegas.
+Austin, Nevada, is located in the middle of Nevada along route 50.
+One hundred seventy-five miles from Reno (3 hours) and 325 miles from Las Vegas.

 Nearby Attractions Stokes Castle

-In town, there are several historic buildings, some in disrepair, some restored.
+There are several historic buildings in town, some in disrepair, some restored.
 Nearby Spencer Hot Springs is a great place to soak in mineral water.
-Other points of interest Hickison Summit petroglyph site twenty-four miles east of Austin and Toquima Cave with native American cave paintings.
+Other points of interest are the Hickson Summit petroglyph site twenty-four miles east of Austin and Toquima Cave with native American cave paintings.